Manthannium/wordle/README.md

 # 💎 New features
 - Programmer-friendly Dark UI with cool animations
 - Virtual keyboard with sound effects
-- Hint feature revealing word's meaning
+- Dictionary API for fetching hint

 # 🏆 Scoring scheme
 - Each guess will cost 20 points